 Cambridge graduates are known for their strong oral and written communication skills.
 Our middle school students learn to use logic and sound reasoning to draw conclusions about a variety of topics.
 Through in-class discussion and formal speeches, our students are effective and persuasive presenters.
 In fact, our students look forward to delivering their graduating speeches to an audience of a few hundred people!

 Field trips offer opportunities for students to interact with classroom learning in new ways, and they foster the broadening of perspectives on the world at large.
-From riding bikes around the Gettysburg battlefields to serving the less fortunate abroad, our students are exposed to ongoing, deep-rooted issues from history that still impact our communities today.
+From riding bikes around the Gettysburg battlefields to experiencing service learning opportunities, our students are exposed to ongoing, deep-rooted issues from history that still impact our communities today.
 Most importantly, students translate their learning to service as they discover their place in the world.